-L6275E COMMON section <obj1>(<sec1>) does not define <sym> (defined in <obj2>(<sec2>))
+L6275E: COMMON section <obj1>(<sec1>) does not define <sym> (defined in <obj2>(<sec2>))

 Given a set of COMMON sections with the same name, the linker selects one of them to be added to the image and discards all others.
-The selected COMMON section must define all the symbols defined by any rejected COMMON section, otherwise, a symbol which was defined by the rejected section now becomes undefined again.
+The selected COMMON section must define all the symbols defined by any rejected COMMON section, otherwise a symbol that was defined by a rejected section would become undefined again.
 The linker generates an error if the selected copy does not define a symbol that a rejected copy does.
-This error is normally be caused by a compiler fault.
+This error is normally caused by a compiler fault.
 Contact your supplier.